redgeneLauren/HTMLcourse-sample/Content/Chapter1HTMLStructure.q.md

 - The attribute name `style` is written incorrectly.

-- Everything is written correctly.
+- There seems to be no problem with the HTML code.

 /// type=CR, answer=[path]

-Correct the HTML code so that it outputs the correct instruction per line of text given inside the paragraph tag in the HTML code.
+Correct the HTML code so that it outputs the correct instruction per line of text given inside the paragraph element in the HTML code.

 - `This text wil be centered, italicized heading(size 3)`
 -  `This text will be centered aligned and bolded.`